Teeth grinding in children

 Gut health and teeth grinding

-Addressing the gut is a non-questionable part of every support plan.
+Addressing the gut is a non-negotiable part of every support plan.

 If our gut isn’t working right or we aren’t feeding ourselves properly, all the nutrients and building blocks our body needs to function properly aren’t going to be there.